 As a quick hint, if it’s not clear how an activity in your business leads to one of the goals above, it’s time to determine whether you should continue to do that activity.
 Doing something that isn’t worth doing comes at the cost of something worth doing.

-The additional reason I want you to focus on positive cashflow is that it keeps you looking at how to get your working capital rather than having a bunch of IOUs and potential payments out there.
-Cashflow is such a powerful word because it combines two tangible facets of your business; the fact that money in the bank is what matters and that it flows.
-If you’re not proactive about it, it’ll flow out and not in.
+The additional reason I want you to focus on positive cashflow is that it keeps you looking at how to get your working capital, rather than having a bunch of IOUs and potential payments out there.
+Cashflow is such a powerful word because it combines two tangible facets of your business: the fact that money in the bank is what matters and the fact that it flows.
+If you’re not proactive about it, money will flow out and not in.

 I don’t need to stress the value of cashflow-generating activities because most people in business get it already.
 What I do need to stress is that cashflow-generating activities aren’t the only thing you should be doing.
-Many people focus entirely on the activities that will generate short-term cashflow, and while this pays the bills, it sets them up for a later fall.
+Many people focus entirely on the activities that will generate short-term cashflow, and while this pays the bills, it sets people up for a fall later.

-An effective entrepreneur or executive is a master at creating opportunities where there seem to be none rather than always waiting for the opportunity to happen.
-When you’re assessing an activity using opportunity as a lens, you should ask yourself what new realities or consequences might result from you doing the activity in question.
+An effective entrepreneur or executive is a master at creating opportunities where there seem to be none, rather than always waiting for the opportunity to happen.
+When you’re assessing an activity, using opportunity as a lens, you should ask yourself what new realities or consequences might result from your doing the activity in question.

 Rather than thinking in terms of point-to-point opportunities, think in terms of opportunity chains.
 Remember, an opportunity chain is a set of cascading opportunities that are synergistic.
 For instance, I’m in the process of writing a book on entrepreneurial strategy, leadership, and success.
 Finishing the book will set up future speaking and service opportunities.
 Compare writing a book with just focusing on service opportunities; the latter has some immediate and important benefits – cashflow, primarily – but unless it’s coaxed, it doesn’t have nearly the opportunity value of writing a book.